giladghgh/lexical-locuming-locomotive/README.md

 <br/>
 <br/>

 Note that this will **not** fix your spelling, punctuation, or grammar.
-In fact, these will only be made worse.
+In fact, these will only be made worse if entered wrong.

 The notebook (original file) is somewhat... unpolished, so traverse that with care and read the commenting.